Johor's many names

 The plaque in the JB Chinese Heritage Museum

-Did you know that before the reign of Temenggong Daeng Ibrahim, Johor was once known by obscure names like Lenggiu, Ganggayu and Galoh?
 There was a time when the spelling for Johor was Johore – with an “e” – a word believed to have originated from the Arabic word, Jauhar, which means, “gem” or “jewel”.
-When you pass the corner of Jalan Wong Ah Fook and Jalan Sawmill, look out for the Jawi rendition of the word, Jauhar which is now preserved there in a beautiful sculpture.

-A plaque in the JB Chinese Heritage Museum states that when Temenggong Daeng Ibrahim gained sovereignty over the territory of Johor in 1855, he called it Iskandar Petrie, which was renamed Johore Bahru (note spelling) in 1866.
-Based on historical records, Johor had various ancient names like Hujung Medini, Ujong Tanah (Land’s End) or Wurawari, a Javanese word that means “clear water.”
-The area south of the Muar River to Singapore was known as Ujong Tanah because this region was acknowledged as the southern tip of the Malay Peninsula.
+A plaque in the JB Chinese Heritage Museum states that when Temenggong Daeng Ibrahim gained sovereignty over the territory of Johor in 1855.
+He called it Iskandar Petrie, which was renamed Johore Bahru (Note the spelling!) in 1866.

-Sacks of raw peppercorns [Left] and gambir [Right]
+Sacks of raw peppercorns [Left] and gambier

-seen in the JB Chinese Heritage Museum
+[Right] seen in the JB Chinese Heritage Museum

-When Stamford Raffles came to Singapore in 1819, the Chinese in the Riau Islands and Singapore were already successfully cultivating gambier.
 In Singapore, the land around Kranji and Sembawang, they fondly called the “Old Mountain,” was exhausted and infertile after being cultivated for 10 to 15 years.
-So when Temenggong Daeng Ibrahim invited them to move into Johor to open the land for new plantations, the Chinese were ready to relocate.

-Aware that Johor had an enlightened ruler who understood the Chinese and encouraged them to come to Johor, their interest was aroused.
-With a strong pioneering spirit, immigrant Chinese were attracted to the prospect of settling in huge tracts of land, just waiting for them to clear for cultivation of pepper and gambier under the kangchu or River Lord system.
 Not long after Iskandar Petrie was established, the Chinese accepted Temenggong Daeng Ibrahim’s grants to establish plantations in Johor and started to arrive by cargo-carrying barges or tongkang through Sungai Segget or Segget River, and settled in the nearby area.

 Jalan Segget remains a busy thoroughfare today

-At that time Iskandar Petrie was only a frontier outpost with a few huts occupied by fishermen and charcoal-makers near Sungai Segget.
-It was surrounded by jungle and mangrove forests and a flagpole flying the Johor flag near a police post on a hill represented the presence of a government.
 Its capital, Tanjung Puteri, was situated at a coastal site that had the most convenient boat access to Singapore – opposite the end of Bukit Timah Road in Singapore.

-If you have been to the former Royal Abu Bakar Museum, housed in the Grand Palace in the Istana Gardens, you will remember some of the Sultan’s hunting trophies preserved in the gallery.
-The elephant skeleton and ferocious fangs of stuffed tigers standing in the showcases, gave us a glimpse of the types and sizes of wild animals that once roamed the dense Johor jungles.
 In addition to being confronted by wild animals such as these, Chinese immigrants lost lives to strange diseases and the harsh environment as they braved physical challenges to clear the jungles and open up land through the rivers into Johor’s interior.

 Sungai Segget [Foreground] was the main transport